Skip to navigation

 Changes to how social housing was regulated kicked off in 2017, marking the beginning of several years of new regulation and requirements for housing providers.

-After years of negotiations and the collapse of Theresa May’s government, the UK agrees an exit deal with the European Union and leaves the EU in January 2020.
+After years of negotiations and the collapse of Theresa May’s Government, the UK agrees an exit deal with the European Union and leaves the EU in January 2020.

 The Covid-19 pandemic shook the world, with the UK going into a full lockdown on 23 March 2020.
 This quickly changed the way that we lived and worked, as well as how businesses operate.